 Price: 80p – £1.50

 Bread isn’t generally a big part of a South-East Asians diet, however in Vietnam, fresh bánh mì (filled crusty baguettes) is a relic of the French occupation, and you can find them sold on most streets.
 These again will vary north to south, and all are good, however, I believe central to South Vietnam has cracked them the best, with the most fillings, salads and sauces.
 Fillings range from egg, pate, roast pork, sausages, dried beef and soft cheese.
 Couple this with pickled salads, plenty of fresh herbs, fresh chilis, chilli jam and soy or fish sauce and you are on to a winner.

 3) Nem rán/Chả giò (Spring Rolls)

-Although not a traditional dish, with its routes most likely originating from outside the country, bò bít tết is now very popular in Vietnam and can be found in most places.
-A sizzling hot plate filled with steak, eggs, chips, pate and sausages covered in a gravy like sauce, served with a fresh baguette and salad, it is Vietnam’s answer to a steak and eggs breakfast, and they nail it.
+Although not a traditional dish, with its roots most likely originating from outside the country, bò bít tết is now very popular in Vietnam and can be found in most places.
+A sizzling hot plate filled with steak, eggs, chips, pate and sausages covered in a gravy-like sauce, served with a fresh baguette and salad, it is Vietnam’s answer to a steak and eggs breakfast, and they nail it.